alelievr/Modern-Rendering-Introduction/Bindless.md

 }
 ```

-In this example, every resources access by the shader is using bindless, thus every data has to be prepared in advance into large buffers storing or array of resources.
-These buffers can then be partially updated if needed when loading new assets in the scene.
+In this example, every resource accessed by the shader uses bindless rendering.
+Therefore, all data must be prepared in advance and stored in large buffers or arrays of resources.
+These buffers can then be partially updated if needed when loading new assets into the scene.

-As you can see this CPU render loop is much more simple and require a lot less graphics API calls making it significantly faster.
+As you can see, this CPU render loop is much simpler and requires far fewer graphics API calls, making it significantly faster.

-## Mixing both APIs
+## Mixing Both APIs

-In real applications it's much more common to use a mix of both APIs, for example bindless is amazing for textures as it lifts the limit of textures bound to a shader.
-But for other type of data such as transform data, it's unnecessary because we can already pass it as a buffer with an index using a regular buffer.
+In real applications, it is much more common to use a mix of both APIs.
+For example, bindless rendering is excellent for textures as it removes the limit on the number of textures that can be bound to a shader.
+However, for other types of data, such as transform data, it is unnecessary because this data can already be passed as a buffer with an index using a regular buffer.

-There are also some performance consideration to be careful with bindless on the GPU, because of the extra indirection when accessing the resources, memory load operation can be slower, especially if the index is vectorial.
+There are also some performance considerations to be mindful of when using bindless rendering on the GPU.
+Due to the extra indirection involved in accessing resources, memory load operations can be slower, especially if the index is vectorial.

 ## Conclusion